aaleino/NP_shape_modification/README.md

 Relevant source code for manuscript "Insights into nanoparticle shape transformation by energetic ions using atomistic simulations"

-Note: the scripts need to be adapted to the computing environment and are minimally documented.
+Note: the scripts need to be adapted to the computing environment, minimally documented and under construction.

 |Directory name|Description|